LewisLebentz/LewisLebentz.github.io/_posts/2017-01-29-aws-lambda-hipchat.md

 So, how do you setup Lambda to post to HipChat?

-Firstly, login to [hipchat.com](hipchat.com), select the '_Rooms_' tab, and find the room you would like to post in.
-Now, make a note of the '_API ID_' as you will need this later.
+Firstly, login to [hipchat.com](hipchat.com), select the _Rooms_ tab, and find the room you would like to post in.
+Now, make a note of the _API ID_ as you will need this later.
 Then click on '_Tokens_' in the left menu.

 ![]({{site.baseurl}}/images/Screen%20Shot%202017-01-29%20at%2016.08.37.png)

-Now, enter a name for your Token, make sure you have selected '_Send Notifications_' and click '_Create_'.
+Now, enter a name for your Token, make sure you have selected _Send Notifications_ and click _Create_.

 ![]({{site.baseurl}}/images/Screen%20Shot%202017-01-29%20at%2016.13.06.png)